DiddiLeija/DiddiLeija.github.io/articles/article-02.md

-# Why you shouldn't install Python from the Microsoft Store?
+# Why you shouldn't install Python from the Microsoft Store if you want to do advanced code?

 - **Article type**: Informative article
 - **OS needed**: Windows (with Microsoft Store installed)